bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

 **The priority of choosing running mode:**
 1. User set module instance running mode
 2. User set default running mode of the whole runtime
-3. If user didn't set at runtime or instance levels, following order will be used for selection:
+3. If the user didn't set it at runtime or instance levels, the following order will be used for the selection:
-    (1) The JIT layers tier-up on the fly if both JIT layers available
+    (1) The JIT layers tier-up on the fly if both JIT layers are available
-    (2) LLVM JIT execution if avaialable
+    (2) LLVM JIT execution, if available
-    (3) Fast JIT execution if avaialable
+    (3) Fast JIT execution, if available
     (4) Interpreter

 **A simple usage of APIs:**